razaibi/Wirup/README.md

 Wirup is built around continuous improvement and imrprovisation.
 The framework provisions this by providing a data structure to track user interactions.
 This feature should be solely used to identify bottle necks in the user experience and deliver a quality experience.

-Wirup strictly recommend against using these traces to pepper the experience with adware.
+Wirup strictly recommends against using these traces to pepper the experience with adware.

 ## Wirup Architecture